Istanbul districts: there are 39 districts of Istanbul of which 25 districts are situated on the European side and 14 of them on the Asian side

 This district is renowned as a commercial and shopping center with its landmarks, such as the 76,000 square meter Carousel Shopping Center, which accommodates more than 1 million tourists each year under one roof.

-Basaksehir's low key reputation, which was an independent district in 2009, which was far from tourism and real estate networks.
+Basaksehir's low-key reputation, which was an independent district in 2009, which was far from tourism and real estate networks.
 Turkey's largest artificial lake and Sular valley, a playground and a park where there are themed events are taking place.
-Basakseir is one of the most rising districts of Istanbul in the real estate sector in the recent years.
+Basakseir is one of the most rising districts of Istanbul in the real estate sector in recent years.
+This district is popular due to offering the most unique and great apartments for sale in Istanbul as well.

 The historical fame assertion of Bayrampasa, which surrounds 8 square kilometers, has become the largest artichoke producer.
 This trade is currently not available, but the region still displays the artichoke sculpture, a nostalgic symbol of the past.